 It's of course not just consumer products that support Dolby Vision.
 The UK's first Dolby Cinemas offering Dolby Vision and Atmos are now open, proving yet further that the company is eager to get Dolby Vision in front of more eyes.
 The technology is now well established and well supported in the AV industry, and, with Dolby Vision IQ now a thing too, looks to only get better and better.

-There's no doubt the current HDR landscape is a little rocky, especially when you throw HLG (the broadcast HDR TV format), the LG-only Advanced HDR by Technicolor and, more crucially, Vision's main rival, HDR10+, into the equation.
+There's no doubt the current HDR landscape is a little rocky, especially when you throw HLG (the broadcast HDR TV format) and, more crucially, Vision's main rival, HDR10+, into the equation.
+Then there's also the IMAX Enhanced standard creeping up on the horizon too.

 Unfortunately, there's a chance it could get more confusing as the new formats and standards settle.
 But fear not - we'll be on hand to help you cut through the jargon.